• Skip to primary navigation

 Do lactation bars work?

 Milk supply is influenced by many factors including stress, hormones, feeding time, feeding duration, nutritional status and what you eat.
-Ingredients known as galactagogues can help increase milk supply and lactation bars made with galactagogues can help improve milk supply, but of course how much milk you produce will be influenced by many other factors as well.
+Ingredients known as galactagogues may help increase milk supply and so lactation bars made with galactagogues might help improve milk supply, but of course how much milk you produce will be influenced by many other factors as well.

 How long does it take for lactation bars to work?